-- Log into the Yachting New Zealand website www.yachtingnz.org.nz - In the safety section identify a local Safety Inspector - Conduct a Self-Assessment Use the Safety Regulations of Sailing and the inspector's Safety Checklist to perform a self-assessment.
-Ensure all safety equipment is on board and that the yacht complies with regulations. - Gather Required Documentation - Request an Inspection Complete the Safety Inspection Request Form on the Yachting New Zealand website and upload electronic copies of the required documentation for the Safety Inspector to view before the inspection. - Payment Make the payment for the inspection after completing the form.
-Proof of payment authorises the inspector to conduct the inspection and issue the Safety Certificate if all requirements have been met. - Contact and confirm inspection time with the Safety Inspector
+- Log into the Yachting New Zealand website at www.yachtingnz.org.nz. - In the safety section, identify a local safety inspector. - Conduct a self-assessment.
+Use the Yachting New Zealand Safety Regulations and the inspector's safety checklist to perform a self-assessment. - Ensure all safety equipment is on board and the yacht complies with regulations. - Gather the required documentation. - Request an inspection by completing the safety inspection request form on the Yachting New Zealand website and upload electronic copies of the required documentation for the safety inspector to view before the inspection. - Make the payment for the inspection after completing the form.
+Proof of payment authorises the inspector to conduct the inspection and issue the safety certificate if all requirements have been met. - Contact and confirm inspection time with the safety inspector.